ikelaiah/argparser-fp/docs/cheat-sheet.md

 **Show Full Help (`--help`)**

-The `ShowHelp` procedure displays the complete, formatted help message and then exits the program.
-It's typically triggered by a dedicated `--help` flag.
+The `ShowHelp` procedure displays the complete, formatted help message and frees resources.
+You should exit the program after showing help.

 ```pascal
 // Define a help flag (usually done with other options)